The Trust Charity

 After His involvement in a small project to evaluate the Barney Planter by the University of Essex, Martin discovered that the women in the project had continued to use the Barney Planter even after the end of the project.
 This local acceptance is what prompted Martin to create a charity to further the use of the Barney Planter.

-Martin currently lives with his family in Northern Scotland where he works as a secondary school science teacher.
+Martin currently lives with his family in Northern Scotland where he provides young people with Social, Emotional and Behavioural Needs (SEBN) support.